Joe Feddersen: Early life and higher education

 Joe Feddersen was born in Washington state to a German American father and an Okanagan/Sinixt mother.

 He was first exposed to printmaking at Wenatchee Valley College under the direction of artist Robert Graves.

 Feddersen earned his Bachelor of Fine Arts in printmaking from the University of Washington in 1983 where he studied under artists Michael Spafford and Glen Alps.
 In 1989 he obtained his Masters of Fine Arts from the University of Wisconsin–Madison.
 Following his Masters he became an art instructor at The Evergreen State College.

 Current life

 When not creating art or teaching, Feddersen also serves as a writer, curator, consultant and active member of the Colville Confederated Tribal Arts & Humanities Board.
 He received, in 2001, an Eiteljorg Fellowship for Native American Fine Art award.
 In 2009 he left his teaching position at Evergreen State College and returned to Omak, Washington, his hometown.
 While occasionally teaching at Evergreen, he has been focusing on exploring the medium glass and has become involved with Pilchuck Glass School and the Museum of Glass.
+Feddersen's niece, Ryan Feddersen, is also an artist.